-After intravenous administration of dydrogesterone the steady-state volume of distribution is approximately 1400 L. Dydrogesterone and DHD are more than 90% bound to plasma proteins.
+Distribution: After oral administration of dydrogesterone the apparent volume of distribution is large, being approximately 22000 L. Dydrogesterone and DHD are more than 90% bound to plasma proteins.

-Following oral administration, dydrogesterone is rapidly metabolized to DHD.
-The levels of the main active metabolite DHD peak about 1.5 hours postdose.
+Metabolism: Following oral administration, dydrogesterone is rapidly metabolized to DHD.
+The levels of the main active metabolite DHD peak at similar times as Dydrogesterone.
 The plasma levels of DHD are substantially higher as compared to the parent drug.
-The AUC and Cmax ratios of DHD to dydrogesterone are in the order of 40 and 25, respectively.
-Mean terminal half lives of dydrogesterone and DHD vary between 5 to 7 and 14 to 17 hours, respectively.
+The AUC and Cmax ratios of DHD to dydrogesterone are approximately 25 and 20, respectively.
+The mean terminal elimination half-lives of both dydrogesterone and DHD is about 15 hours.
 A common feature of all metabolites characterised is the retention of the 4,6 diene-3-one configuration of the parent compound and the absence of 17α-hydroxylation.
 This explains the lack of estrogenic and androgenic effects of dydrogesterone.

 Reproduction toxicity studies in rats have shown an increased incidence of prominent nipples (between day 11 and day 19 of age) and of hypospadias in the male offspring at high dosages not comparable to human exposure.
 The actual risk of hypospadias in humans cannot be determined in animal studies due to major species differences in metabolism between rats and humans (see Use in Pregnancy & Lactation).

 Limited animal safety data suggest that dydrogesterone has prolongating effects on parturition, which is consistent with its progestogenic activity.